The Cocaine Comedown: Binge Use, Withdrawal & Cocaine Recovery Tips

 Cocaine also reduces blood flow by constricting blood vessels throughout the body, which can result in ischemic injury to various organ systems such as in the gastrointestinal tract.
 Malnutrition from failing to eat healthy meals is also a risk.

-Quitting cocaine is not easy, so it can be helpful to find medical supervision for a safe, supervised detox and then enter a drug rehabilitation program in Florida, like River Oaks, that provides evidence-based therapy to change behaviors around drugs or alcohol.
+Quitting cocaine is not easy, so it can be helpful to find support for withdrawal and addiction at a drug rehabilitation program in Florida, like River Oaks, that provides evidence-based therapy to change behaviors around drugs or alcohol.
+Call to start treatment today or to speak with an admissions navigator about ways to pay for rehab and how to use insurance to pay for addiction treatment.
+You can also verify your insurance coverage using the confidential .